comoglu/Hyposat/README.md

 - A working Fortran compiler (for example gfortran or Intel OneAPI)
 - A working C/C++ compiler
-- CMake >= 3.1
+- CMake.
+Required for Windows, optional for Linux
 - A build system generator: For example ninja or make

-The Program has been tested on Windows 10 and Windows 11 with Visual Studio 2017 and later Intel OneAPI and on Linux with gcc and gfortran compilers.
+The Program has been tested on Windows 10 and Windows 11 with Visual Studio 2022 and Intel OneAPI, and on Linux with gcc and gfortran compilers.

-The Windows build expects Microsoft C/C++ compilers and Intel Fortran compilers.
+The Windows build expects Microsoft C/C++ compilers and Intel OneAPI Fortran compilers.

 ## Build instructions: